Testady/KernelSU/docs/README-en.md

 - All other parts except the “kernel” directory are [GPL-3.0 or later](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Sponsorship list
-- [Ktouls](https://github.com/Ktouls) Thanks so much for bringing me support!
+- [Ktouls](https://github.com/Ktouls) Thanks so much for bringing me support
+- [zaoqi123](https://github.com/zaoqi123) It's not a bad idea to buy me a milk tea